 Louis taps his wrist and the credits transfer.
 The meal bill is paid.

-He stands.
-It’s time.
+Louis stands.
 The pathogen is active.
 One minute before it kills him.
 He must make the transfer before it does.

 Louis walks over to the American couple.
 Their backs are turned.
 If this was a simple assassination, it would be easy.
 But it’s not, it’s much worse than that.
 Bullets don’t kill them.

-"John Kremel, correct?"
-Louis asks.
-He tries to speak without an accent but he hears it in his voice.
+Louis tries to speak without an accent but he hears it in his voice.
 Kremel is not well-traveled according to their new friend.
 He won’t know what to think.

 “Yes?”
 John answers.

 Louis knows what John’s doing.
-He’s accessing his memories.
+He’s accessing his memories...like a machine.

 “That was a few years back.”
 John’s eyes waver.
 He’s accessed his memories now.
 He’s seeing Louis in another time, without his beard.
 The fact is, Louis just implanted the memory.